SynapseMedia/nucleus/README.md

 1) After run migration and expose our node in gateway

-> Please copy entry hash in `clients` file located in your root files directory and the `private key` as well.
+> Please copy `public key` in `clients` file located in your root files directory and the `private key` as well.
 This keys will be requested on app login.*

 2) To configure your app please go into [this file](https://github.com/ZorrillosDev/watchit-desktop/blob/master/public/lib/settings/ipfs.js) and set your ENV variables.